News

 Importers, Retailers, and the Logistics Bottleneck

-For businesses bringing goods into the U.S., the challenges extend far beyond just cost increases.
-Tariffs create complications in forecasting, budgeting, and supplier relationships.
-Many companies will now have to:
+For businesses bringing goods into the U.S., the cost increase is only one piece.
+Tariffs complicate forecasting, budgeting, and supplier relationships.
+To maintain product availability, many companies are now choosing to:

-Rethink their supplier networks
+Rethink supplier networks

-Reevaluate their inventory management strategies
+Reevaluate inventory management strategies

 Allocate more stock to domestic warehouses